 Many thanks to the talented Dr. Nicole C. Brathwaite & Dr. Charmain Jackman for their sage advice!

 Please follow their great adventures:

 Dr. Nicole Christian-Brathwaite, MD is a Board Certified Adult and Child and Adolescent Psychiatrist.
 She has significant clinical experience with adults, children, adolescents, transitional and college aged youth.
 After graduating from University of Pittsburgh School of Medicine, she joined the Adult Psychiatry Residency Program and then completed fellowship in the Child and Adolescent Psychiatry Fellowship at Massachusetts General/Mclean Hospital.
-She is the Senior Vice President and Medical Director of Scheduled Services at InSight Telepsychiatry.
+She is the Head of Clinical and Medical Strategy for Headway.
 She is also the Founder of Well Minds Psychiatry and the Co-Founder of SecureMeLink, a safety app to support the health and safety of clinicians and medical staff.